MOTIVATING THE UNMOTIVATED:

 - Decrease the Number of Unmotivated, Underachieving Students

-Dramatically decrease the number of unmotivated, underachieving students using powerful, practical, proven strategies
+Dramatically decrease the number of unmotivated, underachieving students using powerful, practical and proven strategies

 - Eliminate Negative Behavior and Increase the Positive

 Discover practical, classroom-tested strategies to eliminate negative behaviors giving you more time for teaching

 - Develop a Positive Classroom Environment